Scrutinizing Vendor Payments for 1099 Eligibility in QuickBooks

-After you have run the initial 1099 Summary report you'll likely want to make certain you didn't miss anyone.
+After running the initial 1099 Summary Report, you'll want to make certain you didn't miss anyone.

 b.
 Change settings from default to show "All Allowed Accounts"

 c.
 Ignore Thresholds